Zudoku

 kraft cloud instance remove divine-wind-1ycjvhqs

-The Imaginary Unikraft Cloud service mostly works as is: you deploy it and then you query the endpoints of the HTTP API.
+The Imaginary Unikraft Cloud service works as is: you deploy it and then you query the endpoints of the HTTP API.
 You can customize the command line options used to start the service, by updating the cmd line in the Kraftfile:

 spec: v0.6 runtime: imaginary:1.2 cmd: ["/usr/bin/imaginary", "-p", "8080"]